 Hohenschwangau Castle is a pretty amazing place.
 It seems that Neuschwanstein castle is the main attraction here, but this castle was awesome too!

-Unlike Neuschwanstein it is a short easy walk up hill to the castle.
+Unlike Neuschwanstein, it is a short easy walk up the hill to the castle.
 Once you get to the entrance there is a little turnstile that you have to walk through.
 Now why I am mentioning this?
-It is because it is a small turnstile and our youngest son did not move out of it in time and a Nun came up behind him apparently in a hurry to get in and he got stuck, because it only turns one way I can not be backed up.
+It is because it is a small turnstile and our youngest son did not move out of it in time and a Nun came up behind him, she was apparently in a hurry to get in and he got stuck, because it only turns one way I can not be backed up.
 Lucky for us he is really skinny and it only took a minute or so to get him out.
 I must say it was a good thing she was a Nun, because otherwise I would have given her a big sarcastic “Thanks a lot!”.
-Instead I just stood there dumbfounded by the whole situation.
+Instead, I just stood there dumbfounded by the whole situation.
 I’ve never interacted with a nun before.
 Have you?

 Check out all these great pictures we were able to snap inside the castle with our GoPro!
 We’re so sneaky.

 The “Hohenstaufen-room” served as dressing room.
 But it was King Ludwig II’s music room as well.
 The piano, which is to be seen in here, was probably the one, the famous composer Richard Wagner used to play, when he visited Hohenschwangau Castle.

 Remember to buy your tickets down in the little village at the huge ticket stand, because they do not sell tickets at either castle.
 Also, if possible buy your tickets in advance.
 The line is ridiculous.